lathashree01/classical_ml/README.md

-# classical_ml
+# Implementation of classical ML algorithms
-A repository with implementation of classical ML algorithms
+A repository with the implementation of classical ML algorithms